Level/abstract-level/README.md

 ### `iterator`

-An iterator allows you to _iterate_ the entire database or a range.
+An iterator allows visiting all entries of a database or a range of it.
 It operates on a snapshot of the database, created at the time `db.iterator()` was called.
 This means reads on the iterator are unaffected by simultaneous writes.
 Most but not all implementations can offer this guarantee, which is indicated by `db.supports.snapshots`.

 Iterators can be consumed with [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) or by manually calling `iterator.next()` in succession.
 In the latter mode, `iterator.close()` must always be called.
 In contrast, finishing, throwing or breaking from a `for await...of` loop automatically calls `iterator.close()`.